-This part describes the policies that guide the CCHA's efforts to distribute and accept applications, and to make preliminary determinations of applicant family eligibility that affect placement of the family on the waiting list.
+This part describes the CCHA policies for making applications available, accepting applications making preliminary determinations of eligibility, and the placement of applicants on the waiting list.
 This part also describes the CCHA's obligation to ensure the accessibility of the application process to elderly persons, people with disabilities, and people with limited English proficiency (LEP).